tudor-malene/Easygrid/README.md

 ```
 Check latest published version on [Grails plugin portal](http://grails.org/plugin/easygrid).

-After installation you need to run `grails easygrid-setup` command
+After installation you need to run `grails easygrid-setup` command.
+This will append the grid templates in the /templates/easygrid folder, where you can customize them.
+And it will also add the '/conf/EasygridConfig.groovy' file - where you can add general settings.

 ## Overview